EEGManyPipelines/Position_Paper/README.md

-# metadata_summary
+# Purpose

-The scripts for generating the figure for the paper.
-Such as, summary of demographics, etc.
+The scripts for generating the figures in position paper - "EEGManyPipelines: A large-scale, grass-root multi-analyst study of EEG analysis practices in the wild"